 One feature about the modern debate is that it should no longer be polarised as a diesel bus v trolleybus/tram debate.
 In the past they were the only options available.
 There was a very early attempt to introduce an electric bus in 1906 but sadly it was mainly done as a fraudulent scam to fleece investors.

 Today we have the non-hybrid diesel bus at one end of the spectrum and include the current hybrid in both its forms.
 Nowadays we can also put the battery bus very near the other end of the spectrum as something that is almost pure electric.
-However, it seems that one still has to have a diesel on board to provide heat in winter as the batteries aren’t up to it and probably never will be.
+However, it seems that one still has to have a diesel storage tank on board to provide heat in winter as the batteries aren’t up to the task of heating the interior and probably never will be.
 One could probably make a case in London to argue that passengers will already be wearing a coat when it is cold and the bus quite warm with the heat of the passengers aboard but even then one has to consider the driver and give him/her a reasonable working environment.

 The diesel bus